 - A few small sage leaves for garnish, optional

-- Mash the sweet potatoes well, then stir in the vegan butter and plant milk (heat briefly in the microwave if the potatoes are no longer hot enough to melt the vegan butter).
+- Mash the sweet potatoes well, then stir in the vegan butter and plan-based milk.
 Add the nutmeg and season with salt and pepper.
 Pat the mashed sweet potatoes into a small casserole dish, cover, and set aside.

 - Combine the leeks with about 1/2 cup water in a large skillet or stir-fry pan.
 Cover and cook over medium heat until just tender, stirring occasionally, about 5 to 7 minutes.
 Drain off any liquid.
 Turn up the heat to medium-high and drizzle in the oil.
 Sauté for 3 to 5 minutes, or until the leeks start to be touched with golden spots here and there, but don’t brown them — they’ll get tough.